jefg60/ansible-master/README.md

 The end result is that all ansible playbooks are run from a centrally controlled server whenever changes are pushed to the relevant branch.

 This prevents any issues with people running ansible from different hosts, or using different ansible vesions.
 It also creates a possibility to cron ansible playbook runs.
+If you make it run all of your playbooks with each push, then it also prevents configuration drift.
+I recommend including a playbook that runs tests against your environment, if you do this.

 Requirements
 ------------